 With the initial recognition of the business combination, the non-controlling interests were recorded in equity as a separate item.
 This item is subsequently adjusted for any changes in the net assets of the non-controlling interests (prorated allocation of profit or loss and distributions).
 Correspondingly, DO & CO recognised a non-current derivative financial liability with regard to the obligation resulting from the forward.
 The liability was recognised in equity and offset against a special item from transactions with non-controlling interests in (until Q3 2023/2024, thereafter the amount was reported under capital reserves) equity.
-Based on the assumption that DO & CO acquires the current balance of the respective investment of the non-controlling interests, the Company derecognises the amount reported in equity for the derecognised equity amounts and the amounts at which the derivative financial liability is recognised and amortised are taken into account by DO & CO in accordance with the provisions on the presentation of transactions between shareholder groups as adjustment of the parent company's equity.
+Based on the assumption that DO & CO acquires the current balance of the respective investment of the non-controlling interests, the Company derecognises the amount reported in equity for the non-controlling interests at the end of every reporting period.
+Differences between the derecognised equity amounts and the amounts at which the derivative financial liability is recognised and amortised are taken into account by DO & CO in accordance with the provisions on the presentation of transactions between shareholder groups as adjustment of the parent company's equity.

 The forward transaction is still in effect and can be exercised as at the reporting date.
-The purchase price obligation amounts to \in 0.00.
+The purchase price obligation amounts to $\in$ 0.00.